PortalOSsystem/PortalOSsystem/README.md

 # Installing PortalOS

-Firstly, clone this repo using this command:
+Firstly, clone this repo using this command when you're in your home directory:

 `$ git clone https://github.com/PortalOSsystem/PortalOSsystem`